sequelize/sequelize/docs/docs/models-definition.md

 ### Range types

-Since range types have extra information for their bound inclusion/exclusion it's not very straightforward to just use a touple to represent them in javascript.
+Since range types have extra information for their bound inclusion/exclusion it's not very straightforward to just use a tuple to represent them in javascript.

 When supplying ranges as values you can choose from the following APIs: